 The most classic, useless dating advice of all time — which you’ve undoubtedly heard countless times from your mom, magazines, and self-help books — is to just “be yourself.”

-But this advice doesn't effing work.
-When you go on a first date, it's easy to come across as nervous or brash.
-If you do nothing more than "be yourself," odds are good that you'll end up seeming aloof, awkward, or a bit of a dick.
-Instead, why not choose to be the best version of you?
-We all fudge things a little bit on the first date or out at the bar.
-(I've definitely tried to put on fake eyelashes pre-date, only to glue them to my cheek instead).
-Sometimes we try to present a more polished, outgoing version of ourselves, or act less serious and more low-maintenance than usual.
-Is that manipulative?
-Kinda.
-But you know what?
-That's OK.
+But this advice doesn’t f*cking work.
+When you go on a first date, it’s easy to come across as nervous, brash, or overshowboat-y.
+If you do nothing more than “be yourself,” odds are good that you’ll end up seeming aloof, awkward, or a bit of a dick.

-1. Set your intention before the date.
+1. Set your intention before the date

 2. Are you a fan of masturbation?
 Awesome!